ConsultingMD/blog/source/_posts/2015-05-18-convention-over-intention.markdown

 (overriding the generated association accessor wasn't reliable: it'd work in development and production, but not with rspec, for example).

-This is the solution we used, though: we just used a different method name to implement the access we needed.
+This is the solution we used: we just used a different method name to implement the access we needed.

 ### Fix the ORM

-This turns out the be the best quick answer: In Rails 4.2, Arel generates the correct query for the type of the column:
+This turns out the be a pretty good answer: In Rails 4.2, Arel generates the correct query for the type of the column:

 ```